brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Collections](../img/collections.jpg "Collections")

 Navigate to the __"samples_supplies"__ database namespace and expand the database to see the sales collection.
 Click the __"sales"__ collection and the sales data is displayed in document format.
-If you hover over the first document a down arrow will appear, pressing the button will expand the document and show all the values in nested arrays.
+If you hover over the first document a __">"__ arrow will appear in the upper left, pressing the button will expand the document and show all the values in nested arrays.

 ## 2 Query the Sample data
 We can create a simple query to pull back sales data for the store located in austin with the following document query: